Hongweihuo-Lab/CGraphIndex/README.md

 CGraphIndex supports fundamental and navigational operations on the structures and on the properties in constant time, supports fast property extraction on vertices and edges, and efficiently supports typical interactive complex and business intelligence queries [1,2], as well as BFS and PageRank [3,4].
 Experimental results on the tested large LDBC SNB data [5] demonstrate that substantial improvements in practice.

+## Compile and Build
+### System requirements
+Ubuntu 20.02
+GCC 10.0 or higher with C++20 standard support CMake3.15 or higher ninja-build

 ## Environments
 Experiments were done on Dell R750 server equipped with two 32-core 2.6-3.4GHZ Intel Xeon 8358P CPUs with 80MB L2 cache, 1TB RAM, one 960GB NVMe SSD for system, and two 3.84TB NVMe SSDs in RAID0 configuration.
 The OS used was Ubuntu 20.04, 64 bit.
 The algorithms were implemented in C++11 and the programs were compiled using g++ 9.4.0 with -O3.
 We use parallel external memory suffix array construction [5] to build the suffix array for large input texts.